- Erik Mathes

 It could be the happy rush that consumers get when they receive instant gratification in the form of 2-day (or faster) shipping.
 Or maybe seeing the Prime logo next to a wanted item makes it all the easier to click “Buy Now.”

-In another CIRP study released one year earlier, it was found that Prime members spend $1,500 per year, so it’s fair to assume the true average sales figure falls somewhere between $1,100 and $1,500.
+In a 2015 Consumer Intelligence Research Partners study, it was found that Prime members spend $1,500 per year, so it’s fair to assume the true average sales figure falls somewhere between $1,100 and $1,500.

 Bottom line: Set your sights on becoming Prime eligible, and your company’s bottom line will get a hefty boost.

-6. Nearly half of web shoppers go directly to Amazon for product searches.
+6. More than half of online shoppers go directly to Amazon for product searches.

-7. During the 2015 holiday season, nearly 70% of Amazon.com customers used a mobile device to make purchases.
+7. Nearly 70% of Amazon.com customers used a mobile device to make purchases.

 If you didn’t think mobile was a massive part of Amazon, these figures should have you convinced otherwise.

 Nearly 70% of Amazon customers used a smartphone or another mobile device to make a purchase during the last holiday season.